-After the evaluation of the implementation of the Regulation 913/2010/EU launched in 2018 by the European Commission and in 2021 they decided to start the revision of RFC Regulation with an Impact assessment: "Better management and coordination of cross-border rail traffic".
+After the evaluation of the implementation of the Regulation 913/2010/EU launched in 2018 by the European Commission, in 2021 they decided to start the revision of RFC Regulation with an Impact assessment: "Better management and coordination of cross-border rail traffic".
 This revision process runs in parallel with the revision of the TEN-T regulation.
 A new approach was entered in this legislative work, a so called "split revision" method.
 15 articles from the Regulation 913/2010/EU will be covered under the revised TEN-T regulation in 4 main chapters: "Organisation and Governance", "Investment Planning", Performance Monitoring", Implementation Reporting".
-The second part of the "split" revision process is expected by 2Q in 2023.
-This part will cover a larger scope than just cross-border freight transport.